Freight Shipping from Philadelphia to Houston

 How much does it cost to ship freight from Philadelphia to Houston?

-Full truckload (FTL) rates from Philadelphia, PA to Houston, TX currently range from $3,745-$4,616 for a standard dry van load over the 1,742-mile route.
+Full truckload (FTL) rates from Philadelphia, PA to Houston, TX currently range $3,745-$4,616 (roughly $2.17-$2.68 per mile over 1,742 miles).
 LTL shipments typically cost $1,158-$1,881 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Philadelphia to Houston?